typedefs/typedefs.github.io/content/index.md

 ## When?

-This project is close to being usable, we are working hard on documentation, tooling and target language support.
+This project is close to being usable.
+We are working hard on documentation, tooling and target language support.

 In the long term, we envision a content addressable repository of types, usable in all programming languages and beyond.